 OLAM will continue to monitor Covid developments over the coming weeks and months.
 OLAM reserves the right to cancel and/or postpone the trip based on these developments and on and travel advisories.

-All travelers are required to purchase traveler’s insurance that covers medical expenses, as well as ‘any reason’ trip cancellation at their own expense, or will not be permitted to travel.
+All participants are required to purchase travel insurance that covers the cost of Covid-19-related travel extensions, or will not be permitted to travel.

 The OLAM Study Trip is heavily subsidized by OLAM and Repair the World, enabling us to offer this opportunity at a minimal cost.
-There is a non-refundable one-time processing fee of $50, to be paid by your organization at the time of your acceptance.
+There is a non-refundable one-time processing fee of $50 (plus a $2.90 processing fee), to be paid by your organization at the time of your acceptance.
 See below for additional expenses.

 Expenses covered by OLAM